-Want to experience the best of Costa Rica’s glorious tropical paradise?
-With our expert naturalist guide, you’ll explore the cloud forests of Monteverde, whose treetop canopies are home to the elusive quetzal and filled with blue morpho butterflies, follow hanging bridges suspended high in the forest near towering Arenal Volcano, hike to the breathtaking, 200-foot-high La Fortuna Waterfall, and even have the chance to ride a zip line.
-Our grand finale is Tortuguero National Park, where you’ll explore by boat through waterways sheltering a fantastic array of wildlife.
+Costa Rica is a glorious tropical paradise, with huge swaths of beaches, cloud forests, and rainforests protected in world-famous parks and reserves.
+With our expert naturalist guide, you’ll enjoy nature walks in Monteverde, with its treetop canopies full of birds, follow hanging bridges suspended high in the forest near towering Arenal Volcano, hike to the base of the breathtaking, 200-foot-high La Fortuna Waterfall, and even enjoy options for zip lining.
+Our grand finale is Tortuguero National Park, where you’ll explore by boat through tropical forest waterways sheltering a fantastic array of wildlife.
 Charming lodges keep you comfortable as you experience this natural wonderland.

 We thought the trip was well scheduled and our time well spent.
 We were kept moving and steered to different places and experiences to make the most of our trip, which was just what we wanted.
 The hotels were excellent, as was the food!